cchipman21804/EnterpriseCOBOLv6.3/README.md

 interest rate, and the term (in years).
 LOANPYMT runs interactively in a Unix shell or from the TSO READY prompt.

+MIXEDAIR.cbl
+Calculates mixed air characteristics in an air handler

 OHMSLAW.cbl
 Performs Ohm's Law calculations